 We work with small business owners and their families to bring clarity, education, and guidance to their legal needs.
 As a result of our work, people are empowered to follow their dreams, have satisfying lives, and operate with grace and peace.

-Lucēre Legal, LLC is a Minnesota law firm offering comprehensive services in the areas of small business law, estate planning, and probate administration.
+Lucēre Legal is a Minnesota law firm offering comprehensive services in the areas of small business law, litigation, real estate, estate planning, and probate administration.
 We work with small business owners because we know business, love business, and are ourselves business owners.

-Kimberly and Sommer have a different approach to lawyering than most of their colleagues – everything from how they approach client relationships to how they advise people.
+Co-Founders Kimberly and Sommer and the other Lucēre attorneys have a different approach to lawyering than most of their colleagues – everything from how they approach client relationships to how they advise people.
 They believe that the business-as-usual model for law firms doesn’t work for people, so they took on a whole new way of serving clients.
 Come and see what makes our firm different – we have a fresh approach to traditional legal dilemmas.

 Start & Grow

 We help small businesses start up and grow.